Exergist/VA.Change-WSR-Profile/README.md

 Here's the catch: **changing WSR profiles through the Windows interface is cumbersome.
 That is where VA.Change-WSR-Profile comes in.**

 ## How does it work?
-The VA profile "Change WSR Profile" (corresponding to "Change WSR Profile.vap") provides two primary VA commands:
+The VA profile "Change WSR Profile" provides two primary VA commands:
  - Change WSR profile by voice command
  - Change WSR profile based on variable